HenrikSamuelsson/reading-patterns-in-the-machine/README.md

 ### Single Responsibility Principle

-> Definition: Single Responsibility Principle
+> Definition: Single Responsibility Principle (SRR)
 > > There should never be more than one reason for a class to change.

 This principle can be adhered to by having a layered architecture to separate the responsibilities.